UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 This category refers to records with a single :code:`titleInfo` element.
-All records within UTK's collections contain at least one title value.
+All records within UT's collections contain at least one title value.
 Typically, in the case of traditional bibliographic materials, this value is transcribed directly from the source (title page, etc.).
-In UTK's collections, :code:`titleInfo/title` is not restricted to transcribed titles only and also contains supplied title strings constructed by the cataloger.
+In UT's collections, :code:`titleInfo/title` is not restricted to transcribed titles only and also contains supplied title strings constructed by the cataloger.

 Justification